ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_concepts.md

 a device does not support string descriptors, all references to string descriptors within device, configuration, and interface descriptors must be set to zero.

-String descriptors are encoded in <a href="https://en.wikipedia.org/wiki/Unicode" target="_blank">Unicode</a> so that multiple languages can be supported with a single product.
+String descriptors are encoded in [Unicode](https://en.wikipedia.org/wiki/Unicode) so that multiple languages can be supported with a single product.
 When requesting a string descriptor, the requester specifies the desired language using a 16-bit language ID (LANGID) defined by the USB-IF.
 String index zero is used for all languages and returns a string descriptor that contains an array of two-byte LANGID codes